-7. Reports on the Selection Process
+Centers should publicize the NEH fellowships and their application procedures clearly and effectively so that all qualified potential applicants may learn of the full range of fellowship opportunities.
+Each center should ensure fair and informed selection by relying on the advice of scholars who are not on the center's board or staff.
 After the completion of each fellowship competition and the award of fellowships, the center must provide the Endowment with a full report on its competition, from publicity campaign to selection of fellows.
 In particular, the center must provide:

-- a) copies of printed material used to publicize the availability of NEH fellowships at the center; - b) a description of the audience at which the publicity was aimed and a list of the journals, newsletters, institutions, and organizations to which publicity materials were sent; - c) a detailed account of the procedures used to select fellows, including the names, institutions, and fields of the people who reviewed the applications; and instructions and criteria of selection supplied to reviewers; - d) a list of the NEH fellows selected, annotated with the fellows' fields or departments, their institutions, and a brief description of the fellows' projects; and full applications, including résumés, project proposals, tenure periods, and stipend amounts: - e) a comparative statistical analysis of the NEH fellows and the group of applicants eligible for NEH fellowships by field, type of institution, academic rank, and geographical distribution; and - f) a comparison of the fellows and eligible applicants with the previous year's fellows and eligible applicants and an analysis of any discernible statistical trends in recent years or sudden changes from the previous year.
+- (a) copies of printed material used to publicize the availability of NEH fellowships at the center; - (b) a description of the audience at which the publicity was aimed and a list of the journals, news letters, institutions, and organizations to which publicity materials were sent; - (c) a detailed account of the procedures used to select fellows, including the names, institutions, and fields of the people who reviewed the applications; and, instructions and criteria of selection supplied to reviewers: - (d) a list of the NEH fellows selected, annotated with the fellows' fields or departments, their institutions, and a brief description of the fellows' projects; and full applications, including résumés, project proposals, tenure periods, and stipend amounts; - (e) a comparative statistical analysis of the NEH fellows and the group of applicants eligible for NEH fellowships by field, type of institution, academic rank, and geographical distribution; and - (f) a comparison of the fellows and eligible applicants with the previous year's fellows and eligible applicants and an analysis of any discernible statistical trends in recent years or sudden changes from the previous year.